Flight and expulsion of Germans (1944–1950): Following Germany's defeat

 The Second World War ended in Europe with Germany's defeat in May 1945.
 By this time, all of Eastern and much of Central Europe was under Soviet occupation.
 This included most of the historical German settlement areas, as well as the Soviet occupation zone in eastern Germany.

 The Allies settled on the terms of occupation, the territorial truncation of Germany, and the expulsion of ethnic Germans from post-war Poland, Czechoslovakia and Hungary to the Allied Occupation Zones in the Potsdam Agreement, drafted during the Potsdam Conference between 17 July and 2 August 1945.
-Article XII of the agreement is concerned with the expulsions and reads:
+Article XII of the agreement is concerned with the expulsions to post-war Germany and reads:

 The Three Governments, having considered the question in all its aspects, recognize that the transfer to Germany of German populations, or elements thereof, remaining in Poland, Czechoslovakia, and Hungary, will have to be undertaken.
 They agree that any transfers that take place should be effected in an orderly and humane manner.

 The agreement further called for equal distribution of the transferred Germans for resettlement among American, British, French and Soviet occupation zones comprising post–World War II Germany.

 Expulsions that took place before the Allies agreed on the terms at Potsdam are referred to as "irregular" expulsions (Wilde Vertreibungen).
 They were conducted by military and civilian authorities in Soviet-occupied post-war Poland and Czechoslovakia in the first half of 1945.

 In Yugoslavia, the remaining Germans were not expelled; ethnic German villages were turned into internment camps where over 50,000 perished from deliberate starvation and direct murders by Yugoslav guards.